urql-graphql/urql/.changeset/flat-buses-develop.md

 '@urql/svelte': patch
 ---

-Add the package.json entry to the exports for Node 14
+Add a `"./package.json"` entry to the `package.json`'s `"exports"` field for Node 14.
+This seems to be required by packages like `rollup-plugin-svelte` to function properly.